 Foodie Or Not: Nicaragua Has Some Amazing Cuisine!
 As the warm day turns to a cooler afternoon, local ladies set up various types of food stands, primarily referred to as fritangas.
 The intoxicating smell is noticeable from blocks away, as are the plumes of smoke, that are all too telling that a fritanga is up ahead.
 Your mother […]

+Editor’s note: This article was updated on September 5, 2017.
 Before you travel to Nicaragua or abroad, it is a good idea to know what the money situation is like before you get there.
 What is the local currency?
 What is the exchange rate?
 Can I get money in my home currency?
-We have several tips in this blog post that will help you save […]
+We have […]

 5 Steps To Avoiding Culture Shock!
 The first time I traveled to Central America, I was awestruck!
 Pristine rain forests, immaculate beaches, tropical weather, the list goes on and on.
 But there were these moments and feelings of intense isolation and loneliness.
 I didn’t know Spanish, and it really affected how I interacted with the locals. […]